phi16181/python_prework/README.md

 <b>Pre-work</b>

 In order for you to be successful in ML, you need to understand how to utilize the Python programming language for data science and data analytics.
-We’ll be using tools like R as well, but we’ll be starting our journey with Python so we’ve provided some resources to help you get started early.
+You might also be using tools like R as well, but you’ll be starting your journey with Python so I’ve provided some resources to help you get started early.

-Before moving on, it is a great idea to come up to speed on some foundational concepts of data analytics so you can better understand 'how' we'll be using Python to solve problems within this space. <a href="https://docs.rapidminer.com/downloads/DataMiningForTheMasses.pdf">Section One: Data Mining for the Masses</a> is a great place to start your pre-work reading.
-Note: Do not worry about the mention of RapidMiner and/or OpenOffice, but rather just focus on the content.
+Before moving on, it is a great idea to come up to speed on some foundational concepts of data analytics so you can better understand 'how' you'll be using Python to solve problems within this space. <a href="https://docs.rapidminer.com/downloads/DataMiningForTheMasses.pdf">Section One: Data Mining for the Masses</a> is a great place to start your pre-work reading.

-It is very important for you to understand that we are not using the Python programming language in the same manner that a software engineer would.
-In other words,  you are not learning to be programmers in the certificate program,  but rather how to use Python to solve real-world data analytics and data science problems.
-We most certainly will be writing code,  but not in the same manor as someone that would be developing a piece of software would;  you'll begin to see some of this very soon in this pre-work and we will be following this same procedure throughout the first two courses of the program.
+It is very important for you to understand that we do not use the Python programming language in the same manner that a software engineer would.
+In other words,  you are not learning to be programmers, per se, but rather how to use Python to solve real-world data analytics and data science problems.
+We most certainly will be writing code,  but not in the same manor as someone that would be developing a full piece of software would.

 <center><img src="images/jup.png" width="400" height="200" align="center"/></center>

-One of the main tools we will be using during the pre-work is called a Jupyter notebook.
+One of the main tools you will be using during the pre-work is called a Jupyter notebook.
 As a matter of fact,  you are reading this very work in a Jupyter notebook!
 Click on <a href="https://www.youtube.com/watch?v=q_BzsPxwLOE&feature=emb_logo" target="new">this link</a> to learn more about this important tool!

 <center><img src="images/jupy1.png" width="600" height="400" align="center"/></center>

 <b>Environment Setup</b>

-Obviously, we will also be using Python extensively, but chances are you don't have python installed on your own machine just yet so we will be using a remote environment called Google Collaboratory to provide access to Python for now.
-In Course One, you’ll be setting up your own working environment so dont worry too much about doing so locally just yet.
-We've included an introduction to Google Collaboratory video for you below.
+Obviously, you will also be using Python extensively, but chances are you don't have python installed on your own machine so a good alternative is using a remote environment called Google Collaboratory to provide access to Python.
+Eventually, you’ll be setting up your own working environment so dont worry too much about doing so locally just yet.
+I've included an introduction to Google Collaboratory video for you below.
 Feel free to watch it and learn about Google Colab, but you do not need to view all the way to the end to hear about Tensorflow as that is a little beyond what youre ready to do just yet!

 <a href="https://www.youtube.com/watch?v=inN8seMm7UI" target="new">Click here for video</a>